Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Object cache

 This cache improves scalability with an optimistic locking approach.
-When multiple threads are reading the same data, they attach to the same database calls to avoid putting too much load on the database for objects that are not yet cached.
+When multiple threads read the same data, they attach to the same database calls to avoid putting too much load on the database for objects not yet cached.
 See Object caching.

 Output cache

-Optimizely bases output caching on the standard ASP.NET Output Caching, and caches the entire rendered markup of a web page or user control for a specified duration.
+Optimizely bases output caching on the standard ASP.NET output caching and caches the rendered markup of a web page or user control for a specified duration.
 The cache is automatically invalidated when content is updated.
-You can define dependency rules for the cache, and the website you want to affect.
+You can define dependency rules for the cache and the website you want to affect.

 Browser cache

-You can configure rules for browser (client) caching.
-For example, you can set a time period in which static files delivered by the CMS are cached by the client.
-You also can define how long dynamically generated pages are cached on the client.
+You can configure browser (client) caching rules.
+For example, you can set a time for the client to cache static files delivered by the CMS.
+You can also define how long it takes to cache dynamically generated pages on the client.

 File cache

-You can cache files from CMS to the client, or to the client and server.
+You can cache files from CMS for the client or the client and server.
 The server cache uses the IIS kernel cache, which delivers files directly by the IIS kernel, offering superior performance.
-The client cache lets you set a time period to cache a specific folder.
+The client cache lets you set a time to cache a specific folder.

 Dynamic Data Store cache

-Dynamic Data Store (DDS) offers an API and infrastructure for the saving, loading and searching of both compile time data types (.NET object instances) and runtime data types (property bags).
+Dynamic Data Store (DDS) offers an API and infrastructure for saving, loading, and searching compile-time data types (.NET object instances) and runtime data types (property bags).

 DDS uses a two-level cache: